 By John Corry, photo from DeviantArt

-Many people, however, don't, and for these people, music (among other things) can be a big morale booster.
-It’s not addictive, at least not in the normal use of the term.
-It’s not physically debilitating (unless you’re like me), or hurtful to anyone who knows you or loves you (usually).
-It’s a pretty awesome thing when it’s not turning you into an obsessive-compulsive crazy whack-job who only listens to one thing all day every day (…).
-There’s a lot of music out there–there are also a lot of people out there–and, in my experience, it does people well to listen to other people and things which one may not immediately understand.
-It may also then help to indulge in eccentricities which, while it may hurt morale, might stop us from indulging in other, more destructive, things.
+But some people aren't, and for these people (though obviously not only these people), music (among other things) can be quite the a morale booster.
+It’s not addictive, at least not in the normal use of the term: it’s not physically debilitating, or hurtful to anyone who knows you or loves you (…usually).
+It’s great when it’s not turning you into an obsessive-compulsive crazy fuck-head who only listens to one thing all day every day and refuses to admit that anything else may even have a possibility of being any good (…sorry)…

 “This is life before you know who you’re gonna be… at fifteen.”

-When I was in kindergarten (in 1996), cell phones were pretty much in the same place they'd been in since the eighties (big blocks which nobody could afford) as were computers and the Internet (relatively). by the time I graduated in 2008, IPhones were just becoming a major thing and social media had officially changed the game (If you’re younger and you’re reading this, I apologize; feel free to skip the next paragraph.)
+When I was in kindergarten (in 1996), cell phones were pretty much in the same place they'd been in since the eighties (big blocks nobody could afford), as were computers and the Internet (relatively).
+Though by the time I graduated in 2008, IPhones were just becoming a major thing, and social media had officially changed the game #SoOfficially (If you’re younger and you’re reading this, I apologize; feel free to skip the next paragraph).

 “When you’re fifteen and somebody tells you they love you, you’re gonna believe them.”

-It may seem cheesy at first but this line is one of the most potent lines humanity has ever come up with (that’s right!) (!).
-We’ve all dealt with it, some ASSHOLE screws us over because he was too high on himself for buying the fancy super-soft toilet paper to think that ANYONE else may have any point that could challenge his comfortable, super-smooth divinity.
-Could this also be used as a metaphor for how certain members of the older generations think of us crazy, entitled ‘youngsters’?
+I’m saying it, and I don’t care: this line is one of the most potent lines humanity has ever come up with.
+We’ve all dealt with it, some ASSHOLE screws us over because he was too high on himself for buying the fancy super-soft toilet paper to think that ANYONE else may have a point to challenge his comfortable, super-smooth, divine intervention (it’s only tp– big deal, not the biggest deal).
+But could this also be used as a metaphor for how certain members of the older generations think of us crazy, entitled ‘youngsters’?

 “I didn’t know who I was s’posed to be… at fifteen.”

-I used to be the guy who talked crap on all my high school friend’s obsessions with Limp Bizkit and Disturbed, who would then, meanwhile, go home and listen to Blink-182 for hours on end, pretending I was any better than any of them were (I currently consider ALL of those bands cool, by the way, just *ForTheRecord ).
+I used to be the guy who talked crap on all my high school friend’s obsessions with Limp Bizkit and Disturbed, who would then, meanwhile, go home and listen to Blink-182 and Dr. Dre for hours on end, pretending I was any better than any of them were (I currently consider ALL of those bands cool, by the way, just *ForTheRecord ).
 It was a shitty thing, high school can be tough.
-I’m not proud of it, but it’s what happened, so I guess it’s time I start owning up to it (ahem …Millennials (young people?)?).
+I’m not proud of it, but it’s what happened, so I guess it’s time I start owning up to it (ahem …Millennials (‘young’ people?)?).

-Only I can do that (I guess).
+Only ‘I’ can do that (I guess).

-Could it be the same with ideas?
-With politics?
-With relationships?
-Love?
+Could it be the same with ‘ideas’?
+With ‘politics’?
+With ‘relationships’?
+‘Love’?

 Warning: more cheese alert (super cheese)–